 How Google is Forcing Your Content to Get Better

 I want to hate Google.
 I want to rant, rave, threaten, stomp, and shout.
 I can’t.
 Google is right for protecting its users from crappy content.
-First they forced online marketers to earn their spot in Gmail users primary inbox.
+First, they forced online marketers to earn their spot in Gmail user’s primary inbox.
 Now they are making it easier for searchers to ask a natural question and get search results.
 What does this mean for you and your content marketing plan?
 Check out Dr. J.

 Storyselling: When Your Customers Don’t Want to Be Sold

-My definition for content marketing is writing stories that sell.
+My definition of content marketing is writing stories that sell.
 I found a little support for this notion along with some strong analysis from Crazy Egg.
 This post adds a twist, how do you tell a story to customers who are stingy with their time and cash?
 Go get it.

 The System That All Creative Geniuses Use To Develop Their Ideas